themesberg/flowbite-svelte/src/routes/docs/components/device-mockups.md

   import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'

-  import { props as deviceMockupProps } from '../../props/DeviceMockup.json'
+  import { props as DeviceMockup } from '../../props/DeviceMockup.json'
+  import { props as Android } from '../../props/Android.json'
+  import { props as DefaultMockup } from '../../props/DefaultMockup.json'
+  import { props as Ios } from '../../props/Ios.json'
+  import { props as Smartwatch } from '../../props/Smartwatch.json'
+  import { props as Tablet } from '../../props/Tablet.json'

   // Slots
   let slotHeader = ['Name', 'Description'] let slotItems = [['default', 'For a button label.']]
 </script>

 The device mockup component can be used to feature a preview and screenshot of your application as if you would already use it on a mobile phone and it’s a great use case for hero and CTA sections.